Digras, Beed: Demographics

-Sand mining
+Illegal sand mining

-Harshad Kamble of the District Mining Office highlighted the need for authorized sand mining to prevent illegal activities and road damage during a public hearing on sand mining in the Godavari river.
+In 2022, Harshad Kamble of the District Mining Office addressed the need for authorized sand mining to prevent illegal activities and road damage during a public hearing on sand mining in the Godavari river.
 He also raised concerns about water levels affecting mining operations.
-Local residents, including expressed concerns about traffic congestion, road damage, and environmental issues due to sand transport, and called for the removal of sand jetty from the auction.
+Local residents expressed concerns about road damage, traffic congestion, and environmental issues due to illegal sand transport, and called for the removal of sand jetty from the auction.

+In 2023, Assistant Superintendent of Sirsala Police, Pankaj Kumawat, conducted a raid at the Godavari river basin at around 1:30 am on 4 April.
+A tractor being used to illegally extract and smuggle sand from the river basin was seized, along with a two-wheeler used for identifying the location.
+The tractor driver and others involved were arrested during the operation.